 Still, there is no way to capture or share what I experienced there with any real integrity.

 Instead, I plan to spend the next several weeks crafting a series of posts that offer reflections on my greatest learning and applications that other teachers might appreciate.
-All of them have to do with creating intelligent contexts for learning at every level and in every content area.
+All of them have to do with creating intelligent contexts for learning.

 These are the questions I intend to explore, one post at a time: